chinweokwu/Ruby_Capstone_TeleBot/README.md

  > This is a capstone project for the ruby curriculum at microverse coding school.

+### Important note
+This Bot is *LIVE* for Telegram under the name **@morah_bot**.
+But it's not intented to be used widely, due to the limitations on the implementation and deployment server I've choosen.

 ## Built With

 - Ruby 2.6.5